SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 - `cl_apj_rt_api`: Provides methods to schedule and manage application jobs programmatically.
 - A prerequisite for application jobs is a class implementing the `if_apj_rt_run` interface, with its `execute` method run by the background job.
 - Find more information [here](https://help.sap.com/docs/btp/sap-business-technology-platform/application-jobs).
-- The example, which you can copy into a demo class (e.g. `zcl_demo_abap`) and run using F9 in ADT, covers methods of both classes and explores:
+- To try the example out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
+Run it using F9 in ADT.
+It covers methods of both classes and explores:
   - Creating an application job catalog entry
   - Creating an application job template
   - Scheduling an application job